videojs/videojs-playlist-ui/README.md

 ### Default Implementation

-By default, the plugin will search for _the first element in the DOM with the `vjs-playlist` class.
+By default, the plugin will search for _the first element in the DOM with the `vjs-playlist` class_.

 > [See an example.](example.html)